Further reflections on CAP governance and budget

 The European Parliament voted today to determine its position on two amending pieces of legislation proposed by the Commission that can significantly modify rules for Member States and farmers in the remaining years of the current CAP.
 One is the Omnibus Simplification Regulation COM (2025) 236 amending the CAP Strategic Plans Regulation 2021/2115 and the Common Market Organisation (CMO) Regulation 1308/2013, while the other is the proposal COM (2024) 577 to amend the CMO Regulation and some aspects of the Strategic Plans Regulation to strengthen farmers’ position in the food supply chain.

-The context for these two proposals is, firstly, the general shift in Commission priorities to boost competitiveness, innovation and growth in the wake of the Draghi report.… Read the rest
+The context for these two proposals is, firstly, the general shift in Commission priorities to boost competitiveness, innovation and growth in the wake of the Draghi report.
+This report called for increased investment in innovation, a stronger Single Market through market integration, a greater focus on resilience and strategic autonomy for critical sectors like energy and raw materials, as well as a more supportive business environment by reducing regulatory burdens.… Read the rest

 The EU-Mercosur Partnership Agreement will have a minimal effect on the EU beef market and should be ratified